minus27/misc-bash-scripts/getOriginRequestBandwidth/README.md

 ```

 ## To Do's
-1. Detect which Services currently have WAFs on them
+1. Indicate which Services currently have WAFs on them